-Figure 3 - existing elevational treatments Proposal - 6.
-Full planning permission is sought for a change of external materials from precast concrete slatted panels to plain rendering finish in a cream/off-white colour. - 7.
+Figure 3 - existing elevational treatments Proposal - 5.
+Full planning permission is sought for a change of external materials from precast concrete slatted panels to plain rendering finish in a cream/off-white colour. - 6.
 In support of the proposed development the application says the aims of the project are to: - Improve the thermal efficiency of the structure.
-This will realise associated benefits to the residents and more widely the environment as a whole. - Improve the weather-tightness of the existing structure and prolong the useful life of the Council's asset. - Negate the need for maintenance, in particular, to stabilise the structure in the foreseeable future. - Improve the external appearance of the dwellings. - 8.
-The intention is to roll out the scheme across the Borough over time.
+This will realise associated benefits to the residents and more widely the environment as a whole. - Improve the weather-tightness of the existing structure and prolong the useful life of the Council's asset. - Negate the need for maintenance, in particular, to stabilise the structure in the foreseeable future. - Improve the external appearance of the dwellings. - 7.
+At the time of the June committee further supporting information was provided by the applicant from the supplier (Wetherby Building Systems Ltd) which advised the following: "The system used to refurbish and clad the Grenfell Tower Block was a ventilated rain screen system and not an insulated render/brick slip system.
+We complete in-depth fire testing on our EWI systems through the BBA (British Board of Agrement) and the BRE (British Research Establishment), to ensure our systems achieve the highest industry standards and meet current building regulations with regard to fire resistance and spread of flame".
+The applicant also advised that the buildings subject of this application are only low-rise with no shared common areas.
+8. The intention is to roll out the scheme across the Borough over time.
 The Council has about 70 Airey Style houses dotted around the Borough primarily in rural locations.
 Although the houses were structurally improved in the late 80's early 90's and had some insulation upgrade then, they still fall well short in thermal performance; when prepared to other forms of more traditionally built housing.

-Figure 3 existing front and rear elevations
+Figure 4 existing front and rear elevations

-Figure 4 proposed elevations assuming adjacent neighbour unchanged 9.
+Figure 5 proposed elevations assuming adjacent neighbour unchanged 9.
 The applicant has also made reference to an identical scheme at Downs View, Westwell, within an Area of Outstanding Natural Beauty (AONB) where planning permission was granted by Members and the development has been implemented.
 This development related to a row of semi-detached properties fronting directly onto the road leading out of the village and with a rural outlook.
 Examples of this development can be seen below:

-Figure 5 - example 1
+Figure 6 - example 1